Luceium/Magigram/README.md

 The smaller dictionary should not include overly specific scientific words such as "Cerebrum" We can also seperate all our dictionaries into noun, verb, adjective Additionally we should memoize searches. ex. if a search for "aabccd" was made than we can use that too simplify the search for "aabccdghi"
+Also, only words at a length of 4 or more will be presented because humans can easily find words of length 3 (this also works with a partial trie of length 4)